 Faculty must submit a requisition for all courses whether or not textbooks are required for the course.

-Requisition forms available from the bookstore.
+Requisition forms are available from the bookstore.

-To outline the guidelines for allocating the relevant weight for final examinations and the clinical component in courses
+To outline the guidelines for allocating the relevant weight for final examinations and the clinical component in courses.

 - Final examinations shall be no more than 50% and no less than 30% of the final grade, unless approved by the Undergraduate Education Committee.
 No supplemental examination will be granted in a course that has not had a final examination.

 - In nursing courses that have a clinical component, the portion allocated to the practice component shall be not less than 30% and no more than 50%, unless otherwise approved by the Undergraduate Education Committee.